jrpotter/notebook/notes/lambda-calculus/beta-reduction.md

 %%ANKI
 Basic
-What does the Church-Rosser theorem for $\triangleright_\beta$ state in terms of confluence?
+What does the Church-Rosser theorem state in terms of confluence?
 Back: $\beta$-reduction is confluent.
 Reference: Hindley, J Roger, and Jonathan P Seldin.
 “Lambda-Calculus and Combinators, an Introduction,” n.d. [https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf](https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf).
 <!--ID: 1719577152613-->